Skip to navigation Skip to content Skip to subnav

 (9) The adequacy of the insurer’s reserves.

-(c) Dividends and other distributions.
-No insurer subject to registration under section 3684 of this title shall pay any extraordinary dividend or make any other extraordinary distribution to its shareholders until:
+(1) A domestic insurer shall not pay any extraordinary dividend or make any other extraordinary distribution to its shareholders until:

-(2) the Commissioner shall have approved such payment within such 30-day period.
+(B) the Commissioner shall have approved such payment within such 30-day period.

 (A) 10 percent of such insurer’s surplus as regards policyholders as of the 31st day of December next preceding; or